 This dialogue gives you suggestions on all possible chord substitutions that you can use for a given chord progression.

-This is a great way to bring variety to your chord progressions and learn chord theory at the same time.
+This is a great way to bring variety to your jazz tunes and chord progressions and learn chord theory at the same time.

 Because jazz standards usually have recurring sections, it’s a good idea to learn how to copy bars so you don’t have to enter the same chords multiple times.